Yaoir/pw/README.md

 ### Introduction

 pw is a secure password generator.
-It creates passwords that are alphanumeric strings that contain at least one digit.
+It creates passwords that are alphanumeric strings that contain at least one digit, one uppercase letter, and one lowercase letter.

+By default, the password is 15 characters long.
+The length can be specified by the optional argument.

 ### Quick Start